Thecsrjournal App Store

 Rohini Nilekani

-Rohini Nilekani ranked first in the EdelGive Hurun India Philanthropy List among women, and was among the top 10 philanthopists in India for 2023.
+Rohini Nilekani ranked first in the EdelGive Hurun India Philanthropy List for 2020 among women.
 The noted philanthropist is a founder of Arghyam Foundation, which was a major contributor to the Rapid Rural Community Response (RRCR), a consortium of 20 Civil Society Organisations (CSOs) having an outreach of more than 1.2 million families.

 With a vision of ‘safe, sustainable water all,’ the foundation has received funding and partnerships with like-minded individuals and organizations to design and implement transformative solutions.
 Over the last 13 years, the foundation has built its presence in 22 states to address the issue of water security for vulnerable communities.